kube-compose/kube-compose/README.md

 ```bash
 kube-compose down
 ```
-For a full list of options and commands:
+For a full list of options and commands run:
 ```bash
 kube-compose --help
 ```

 # Examples
-A CI pipeline that does system testing typically includes the following steps:
+We will see several examples that support common CI use cases, in particular the following common system testing steps:
 1. Start environment
 2. Wait until the environment has fully started
 3. Run tests
 4. Stop environmnent

-We will see how these examples support this use case.

 ## Waiting for and ordering startup
-`kube-compose` supports ordered startup and can wait for the environment to be ready through [depends_on](https://docs.docker.com/compose/compose-file/compose-file-v2/#depends_on) with `condition: service_healthy` and healthchecks.
-This approach is powerful, because it requires minimal code changes.
-NOTE: version 3 docker compose files do not support `depends_on` conditions anymore, and docker instead recommends [using startup scripts](https://docs.docker.com/compose/startup-order/).
+When performing system testing in CI, often one has to wait until the application and stubs are ready. `kube-compose` supports ordered startup and can wait for the environment to be ready through [depends_on](https://docs.docker.com/compose/compose-file/compose-file-v2/#depends_on) with `condition: service_healthy` and healthchecks.
+This approach is powerful, because it does not require writing complicated startup scripts.
+NOTE: version 3 docker compose files do not support `depends_on` conditions anymore (see https://docs.docker.com/compose/startup-order/).

 For example, if `docker-compose.yml` is...
 ```yaml